enslaughter/enslaughter/README.md

 Outside of programming and development, I spend a lot of time working on my own creative writing.
 I always used to get lost in books as a kid and I never grew out of it.
 I have just started reading the Malazan series of novels.

 I also love to cook and bake!
-My favourite savory dish to make is a classic chicken pot pie, and my favorite dessert are some nice fudgy brownies.
+My favourite savory dish to make is a classic chicken pot pie, and my favorite dessert is a nice fudgy brownie.
 I recently came into possession of Claire Saffitz's "Dessert Person" book and I've been enjoying the recipes I've made so far from it.